-Some people swear by sushi rice, while others prefer brown rice because it is healthier, due to its bran layer and germ still being intact, resulting more nutrients.
+Some people swear by sushi rice, while others prefer brown rice as it is healthier.
+In contrast to white rice, brown rice has its bran layer and germ intact resulting more nutrients.

-But there are a few tips to keep in mind when making brown rice:
+Making brown rice isn’t complicated, but there are a few tips to keep in mind when cooking it.

 Step 1: Measuring your Rice

 First, how much rice should you make?
 If you’re just cooking for yourself or a small family for the night, then 4 cups (a rice cooker cup) of rice should be sufficient.
 To be clear, this is 4 cups of uncooked rice, which should result in 8 cups of cooked rice.

 For larger families, or for enough rice for leftovers, you may want to go with 8-10 cups of rice.

 This is the one step that you should do, regardless what type of rice you’re cooking.
 Wash your rice over cold water, or ideally through a mesh strainer 3-4 times.

 This should wash away the excess starch from the rice that’s responsible for producing clumpy and sticky rice.
 It also helps prevent the rice from bubbling up in the rice cooker pot as it is this excess starch that ends up expanding and generally causing a mess.